Hi. I'm Jean Hamilton-Fford

 I Live a Creative Life and I Love It!

-Jean is an author and mixed media artist.
+Jean is a soulful creator and wisdom mentor; an author and mixed media artist.
 She brings 40+ years of experience in a variety of fields to inform and inspire the day.
 She is challenged with CMT (Charcot Marie Tooth disease) – a rare, genetic, degenerative disease.
 She has learned the value and power of positive mindset and good humor.
 She is known for seeing and hearing what is hidden and reflecting and revealing it to you.

 Intention, Creation, Efficient